Skip Navigation

 Pros of Used Cars

 • Price tag.
-Let’s be honest here: No one would think of buying a used car if it weren’t for the savings.
-And those savings can be enormous!
-Consider this: according to the National Automobile Dealers Association (NADA), the average American owns 13 cars in their lifetime.
+No one would buy a used car if it weren’t for the savings.
+According to the National Automobile Dealers Association (NADA), the average American owns 13 cars in their lifetime.
 A typical new car costs $30,000.
-If each car that a person owns throughout their life is just three years old and costs $20,000, a driver can save $130,000 on car costs throughout his lifetime!
+If each car is just three years old and costs $20,000, a driver can save $130,000 on car costs throughout his lifetime!

 • Less depreciation.
 The savings on a used car don’t end at the dealer’s lot.
 With the previous owner absorbing the initial depreciation on the car during its first few years of ownership, your vehicle will only experience a minimal drop in price.
-You can save yourself thousands of dollars in loss if you want to sell your car a few years down the line.
+You can save thousands of dollars in loss if you want to sell your car later.

 • Lower insurance premiums.
-With your car weighing in at a lower value, your monthly insurance premiums will be more manageable.
-You can also opt-out of full protection when your car isn’t a new model anyway.
+With your car at a lower value, your monthly insurance premiums will be more manageable.
+You can also opt out of full protection when your car isn’t a new model anyway.

 • Lower interest.
-If you choose to finance a used car instead of a new one, you might have a higher interest rate.
+If you choose to finance a used car, then you might have a higher interest rate.
 However, since the loan amount is lower, you’ll save in total interest payments over the life of the loan.

 • Predictability.
-When purchasing a just-released car, you never know what issues might crop up in the future.
-But, when you’re buying a model that’s been around for a few years, you’ll have a wealth of research and ratings available on your car so you’ll know what to expect.
+When purchasing a new car, you never know what future issues might arise.
+But, when you’re buying an older model, you’ll have a wealth of research and ratings available so you’ll know what to expect.

 Used Car Cons